mikehagerty/hashwrap/README.md

 parameter(npick0=500, nmc0=500, nmax0=500, dang0=5.0, ncoor=31032)

+If you clone the repo (see below), then you can edit fortran_arrays.toml directly to change the array sizes before you install.

+However, if you install directly without cloning, then you won't ever see the fortran_arrays.toml file.
-However, if you wish to override any of these values, you can do so by setting env vars *before* running pip install (below):
+You can still modify them by setting env vars *before* running pip install, e.g.,

     >export npick0=500
     >export nmc0=500
     ...
     >export ncoor=31032

+The env vars will override the fortran_arrays.toml values.

 ### Installing

-The easiest way is to install directly from github:
+The easiest way is to install directly from either pypi or github:

 If you wish to change the default max array sizes (see above), you should set these vals in shell environment vars first.

+#### Install directly from pypi

+    >pip install hashwrap

+#### Or, Install from github

     >pip install git+https://github.com/mikehagerty/hashwrap.git